White Mold: Is It Dangerous & How to Remove It?

 White mold is a lesser-known but still an incredibly dangerous species of mold to deal with.
 Many people confuse white mold with other types of mold due to its color, making it difficult to detect.
 This white substance can grow on various building materials, including porous materials, causing potential structural integrity issues.

-If you’re ever unsure of what type you have, calling in certified professionals to perform mold testing services immediately is important.
+If you’re ever unsure of what type you have, calling in certified professionals to perform free virtual mold inspection immediately is important.
 With that said, we’ve learned quite a bit about white mold in our many years of mold inspection and removal.
 Here’s all you need to know – and more!

 Mold is a naturally occurring fungi, much like mushrooms and yeast.
 Hundreds of species of mold can be found in both indoor and outdoor environments.
 While many of these species are perfectly safe, others can be hazardous to your health, especially when they grow inside your home.